Skip to main content

 Open a worktree in an editor

-gji open # pick worktree + editor interactively
+gji open --select # pick a worktree + editor interactively

 gji open feature/auth-refactor # open a specific branch